shakebugs/shake-docs/docs/android/customer-feedback/silent-reports.md

 </TabItem></Tabs>

-## Show the *Ticket submitted* message
+## Show the Ticket submitted message

-Silent reports are sent without showing Shake.
-They can be used in the situations where displaying the Shake is not an option but user input and attached files can still be obtained.

-If your app user is aware of the silent report being sent, Shake can display a small and non-intrusive message notifying the user that the report was sent.

-To display a small toast after sending the report, follow to below example to change the `ShakeReportConfiguration` and use that configuration object when sending your silent report with the `Shake.silentReport` method:
+To optionally notify your user that a silent report has just been submitted, change the `ShakeReportConfiguration` and use that configuration object when sending your silent report with the `Shake.silentReport` method:

 <Tabs